Interstate 40 in Tennessee: Route description

 I-40 runs for 455.28 mi through Tennessee, making it the second-longest stretch of Interstate Highway within a single state east of the Mississippi River.
 It is the only Interstate Highway to pass through all three of the state's Grand Divisions and all nine physiographic regions.
 The highway is maintained by the Tennessee Department of Transportation (TDOT).
-The busiest stretch of highway in Tennessee is on the segment concurrent with I-75 in Knoxville between a connector to US 11/70 and Papermill Road, which had an average daily traffic volume of 218,583 vehicles in 2022.
-The lowest daily traffic volume that year was 26,985 vehicles at the North Carolina state line.
+The busiest stretch of highway in Tennessee is usually on the segment concurrent with I-75 in Knoxville between Papermill Road and I-640, which had an average daily traffic volume of 187,191 vehicles in 2025, down from a peak of 218,583 vehicles nearby in 2022.
+(Note: While this section usually ranks as the busiest in Tennessee, in 2025 it was narrowly surpassed by a section of I-24/I-65 in Nashville.)
+The lowest daily traffic volume that year was 21,006 vehicles at the North Carolina state line.
 The busiest weigh station in the country is on I-40/I-75 in Farragut, a suburb of Knoxville, which serves more than 2.4 million trucks annually.